DawnDeWaay/tdd-amplify-react/README.md

 Timed out retrying after 4000ms: Expected to find element: [data-testid=note-description-field], but never found it.
 ```

-- Add the next `input` field and rerun the test
+- Add the next `input` element with `data-testid="note-description-field"` and rerun the test
 - Now the Cypress test fails on the submit button

 ```